CenterForOpenScience/COSDev/docs/osf/preprint_providers.rst

             width: 1500, // minimum 200, 1500 preferred (this is the width of the image, in pixels)
             height: 1500 // minimum 200, 1500 preferred (this is the height of the image, in pixels) },
         permissionLanguage: 'provider_permission_language'
     }

 Adding permission language to the footer text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The branded preprint partners need to show permissions to use content/titles from the owner institutions/organizations.
 For example, engrXiv, SocArXiv, and PsyArXiv are using the -rXiv extension with permission from Cornell and there is a need to have a language on their pages stating such.

 Adding an entry in the translation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the ``tanslation.js``, there will be a permission-language entry where you will need to add the provider permission language.
+In ``translation.js``, there will be a permission-language entry where you will need to add the provider permission language.

 .. code-block:: javascript

-    'permission-language':{
+    'permission-language': {
         arxiv_trademark_license,
         arxiv_non_endorsement: `${arxiv_trademark_license} This license should not be understood to indicate endorsement of content on {{provider}} by Cornell University or arXiv.`
     }

-Note that if the permission language is expecting to be used fully or partially by other providers then it is preferable to be defined as a constant at the beginning of the transaltion.js file.
+Note that if the permission language is expecting to be used fully or partially by other providers then it is preferable to be defined as a constant at the beginning of the `translation.js` file.
 The const can be later re-used within the permission-language entry.

 .. code-block:: javascript